Extended Hadamard expansions for the Airy functions: A convergent series expansion for of complex variable by the method of steepest descents

+with $\mid_{b}$ being the branch of $t^{n/2}$, which implies to take the complex conjugate for the case of $\arg z < 0$ as results from Lemma \ref{lema1c}.

-The three-section decomposition is valid for $|\mbox{arg }z|\leq 2\pi/3$ as has just been described, and it is indicated by the dark and light grey sections of the steepest descent paths in Figures \ref{fig:intpaths}(a) to \ref{fig:intpaths}(f), except in Figure \ref{fig:intpaths}(d).
+The five-section decomposition is valid for $|\mbox{arg }z|\leq 2\pi/3$ as has just been described, and it is illustrated in Figures \ref{fig:intpaths}(a) to \ref{fig:intpaths}(f), except in Figure \ref{fig:intpaths}(d).
 The latter shows the case of $|\mbox{arg }z| > 2\pi/3$, for which the integration path splits in two separate paths.
 Integration through the two paths would require a different set of integrals.
-However, the well known property of the Airy function given in \eqref{eq-Aipw} allows to identify the mapping between the lower path in Figure \ref{fig:intpaths}(d) with the first term in \eqref{eq-Aipw} and the upper path with its second term\footnote{This can be checked by realizing that the $\alpha$-solutions of the steepest descent paths for the saddle point $\alpha_{s}=w^{1/2}$ are given by analogous solutions to \eqref{eq-alphahats} but with
+However, the well known property of the Airy function given by equation \eqref{eq-Aipw} allows to identify the mapping between the lower path in Figure \ref{fig:intpaths}(d) with the first term in \eqref{eq-Aipw} and the upper path with its second term\footnote{This can be checked by realizing that the $\alpha$-solutions of the steepest descent paths for the saddle point $\alpha_{s}=w^{1/2}$ are given by analogous solutions to \eqref{eq-alphahats} but with

 replacing $\chi(t)$ and $\eta(t)$.}.
 A similar correspondence is found for the case of $\mbox{Bi}(z)$, where we have \eqref{eq-biai2} to relate it to our results for $\mbox{Ai}(z)$~\footnote{In fact, if the change of variable applied to \eqref{eq-ai1} to become \eqref{eq-ai4} is used in \eqref{eq-ai3} or \eqref{eq-bi1}, it is easy to see that either \eqref{eq-Aipw} or \eqref{eq-biai2} are produced.}. \end{proof}